drunkfurball/Learnable-Git-Course/README.md

-first edit by Lara
+1st edit by Lara
-second edit by Lara
+2nd edit by Lara